Kabilan-T/GUI_for_Trajectory_Benchmarking_with_Indoor_GPS/README.md

   * "Reset" and "Cancel" button reset the origin back to world origin coordinates (0,0,0).
 3. Waypoint Record Tab
   ![Waypoint Record Tab](images/waypoint.png)
-  * The waypoints will be recorded in a csv file. the filename format is *RobotName_RunName_TimeStamp"
+  * The waypoints will be recorded in a csv file. the filename format is "RobotName_RunName_TimeStamp"
   * Robot name and Run name can be selected in corresponding dropdown menus.
   * The "Record" button should be clicked everytime to record a new point.
   * "Stop" button is clicked when current path is ended.
 It'll close the file and clears the map for next iteration.